dominicpereira92/New-Author-Guidelines/creatingtechnicalcourses.md

 <h1 style="color:red;"> Creating Great Technical Courses

-<h4 style="color:black;"> _This video will explain in detail on how we can go about creating some great technical courses._
+<h5 style="color:black;"> This video will explain in detail on how we can go about creating some great technical courses.

 {% raw %}